-Jon Lieber, Managing Director for the United States at the Eurasia Group, shares his perspective on a special Republican National Convention wrap up edition of US Politics In 60 Seconds:
+Jon Lieber, Managing Director of the United States for the Eurasia Group, shares updates on recent policy developments:

 With the Supreme Court's recent decision, is the Affordable Care Act here to stay?